ryenski/heneise.com/resume.md

 ## Skills

+- Self-motivated and able to work independently or as a part of a team.
+- Strategic thinking and product design.
-- Backend technologies including Ruby & Node.js, with a special preference for on Ruby on Rails.
+- Extensive experience with backend technologies including Ruby & Node.js, with a special preference for Ruby on Rails.
-- Frontend JavaScript technologies (StimulusJS, React, Vue).
+- Experience with frontend tools including CSS & JavaScript frameworks.
+- Mastery of Git source control.
-- Project management principles, especially focused on [Shape Up](https://basecamp.com/shapeup).
+- Knowledge of project management methodologies, especially focused on [Shape Up](https://basecamp.com/shapeup).
-- OOP, REST, and MVC principles.
+- Understanding of CS fundamentals, including OOP, REST, MVC, and test-driven development.
-- Graphic design.
-- Test-driven development.
-- Bitcoin and blockchain technologies.
+- Strong graphic design capability.
+- Experience with data stores including SQL, Redis, and Elasticsearch.

 ## Co-Founder and Director of Product at MemberDrive, LLC, 2021—Present
 MemberDrive is an innovative crowdfunding platform that helps organizations turn donors into engaged members.